wronawiktor/docs/docs/kubernetes/cluster-operations.md

 Basic **Kubernetes** cluster operations

-## Check **Kubernets** cluster status
+## Check the **Kubernets** cluster status

-Get Kubernetes cluster nodes list:
+Get a list of Kubernetes cluster nodes:

 ```shell
 kubectl get nodes
 ```

-Run again the previous command with a new option `-o wide` and compare outputs:
+Run the previous command again with a new `-o wide` option and compare the outputs:

 ```shell
 kubectl get nodes -o wide
 ```

-Check the node description for the control plane node `cp1`:
+Check the description of the control plane node `cp1`:

 ```shell
 kubectl describe node cp1
 ```

-Check the node description for `worker1`:
+Check the description for the node `worker1`:

 ```shell
 kubectl describe node worker1